sdh16/framb0ise/README.md

 framb0ise: A dashboard for Domoticz!
 =========

-Domoticz is great but the interface could be improved here and there.
-We understand and really like that the developers focus on adding functionality instead of making it look 'pretty'.
+Domoticz is a great controller, but the interface could be improved here and there.
+We understand and really appreciate that the developers focus on adding functionality instead of making it look 'pretty'.

-So we started a topic trying to get a team together, but the responses were not as we expected.
+So we started a topic trying to get a team together, but the responses weren't as we expected.

 We to took another approach: A little less conversation, a little more action please ... :)

-We build a template, with minimal requirements which can be extend in the feature and maybe it can replace the current GUI.

-These are our first babysteps on JQuery / bootstrap / bootswatch / boilerplate / json / api.
+These are our first babysteps on JQuery / bootstrap / bootswatch / boilerplate / json / api, but we are fast learners.

-For now it aim's to be a skin/theme for Domoticz, but we try to get it as pluggable as possible.
+For now it aim's to be a skin/theme for Domoticz and we try to make it as pluggable as possible.

 =======
 Features